dbosk/crocus/paper/reviews/popets-2019.3-rebuttal.md

-2) Petitions have been viable for a long time but people still arrange protests anyway, in part because going physically to a protest in a sense shows much more involvment.
+2) Petitions have been viable for a long time but people still arrange protests anyway, in part because going physically to a protest in a sense shows much more involvement.
 Our scheme allows for both anonymous verifiable petitions (not considering location) and protests (time and location matter).

 3-4) We acknowledge that the design of the architecture is complex but we need all parts to reach the desired security and privacy properties.
 To improve the